-The petitioner Company, under the Himachal Pradesh Hydro Policy, 2006 and the Implementation Agreement (IA), signed by the petitioner, is required to maintain a minimum flow down-stream of the diversion structure, throughout the year, at the threshold value of not less than 15% water flow.
+The petitioner Company submits that the petitioner Company, under the Himachal Pradesh Hydro Policy, 2006 and under various provisions of the Implementation Agreement signed by it, is required to maintain a minimum flow down-stream of the diversion structure, throughout the year, at the threshold value of not less than 15% water flow.
 The Hydro Policy, of Himachal Pradesh, 2006 and Implementation Agreement neither contemplates any modification of the mandatory release nor refers to consideration of average of three lean months discharge to calculate the mandatory release quantum.
-Therefore, the petitioner Company is required to adhere provisions for the mandatory release and maintain not less than 15% (could be more if desired by the Government) of the available discharge immediately downstream of the diversion structure, without allowing the Company to utilize it for power generation and as a consequence project is to forego equivalent generating potential of the project in terms of power generation, resulting in financial loss to the petitioner Company and thereby the impact on generation and the tariff is to be accordingly worked out.
+Therefore, the petitioner Company is required to adhere to the provisions for the mandatory release and maintain not less than 15% (could be more if desired by the Government) of the available discharge immediately downstream of the diversion structure, not allowing the Company to utilize it for power generation and in consequence, forego equivalent generating potential of the project in terms of power generation, resulting in financial loss to the petitioner Company and thereby the impact on generation and the tariff is to be accordingly worked out.

 The petitioner Company further stresses that during the lean season, the discharge of water, is barely adequate to operate even one turbine out of two installed in the project.
 The 15% mandatory release reduces the available discharge to a level as low as to operate one turbine during January and February, forcing total shut down of the plant during these two months, in addition to reducing the generation in other months of the year except during full flow season.
-The evaluation of the petitioner Company demonstrates that the loss of generation on account of the 15% mandatory release results in revenue loss of 0.19 paise per unit and therefore, the Company is required to be compensated for it.
+The evaluation of the petitioner Company demonstrates that the loss of generation on account of the 15% mandatory release is 13572750, which results in revenue loss of 0.40 paise per unit and therefore, the Company is required to be compensated for it.

-Response of Board.-
+Response of the Board.-

-In response, the Board contends:-
+In response, the Board contends